allaisandrea/allaisandrea.github.io/pages/reinforcement_learning/index.md

 = s}\,,
 \end{equation}</p>

-where we have denoted with a hat the random variables of the inner expectation, to avoid confusing them with those of the outer expectation.
+where we have marked with a hat the random variables of the inner expectation, to avoid confusing them with those of the outer expectation.

 Now we use the fact that conditional probabilities do not depend on time to